 After some controversy with neighbors and school officials, Woodlawn Liquors was established in the west wing of the center.
 In November 1957 the Safeway had so much business that it expanded.
 About 1970 it built an entirely new store in the design that Safeway was using for all its new stores, using a high roof with flaring eves.
 It was built just south of the old store which continued to operate until the new one was finished.
 Then the old one was torn down.
 Safeway closed its Woodlawn store in 1984.

 The Littleton National Bank did not open its branch facility in the northwest corner unit of Woodlawn until 1980.
 About five or six months later it opened its Woodlawn drive-up bank.
 Littleton National Bank became Affiliated Littleton National Bank and was later taken over by Bank One.
 The walk-in bank in Woodlawn closed about 1996.
 Bank One Corporation merged with JP Morgan Chase & Co. in July 2004.
 The Bank One drive through in Woodlawn was changed to the new company name of JP Morgan Chase & Co.
 In 2015 the four lane drive through was closed and the structure was transformed to an ATM location, one walk in and one drive up.
+The Chase ATM building was torn down in 2018 to make room for a Starbuck's drive through location.

 In 2008, the Woodlawn Shopping Center, then owned by Littleton Capital Partners, made improvements and renovations costing about $2 million.
 LCP focused repairs on the parking areas, the aging exterior, outdated signage and the poorly maintained landscape.